newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 ---

 # Lab Time

-- Lab 1 - Hello World
+- Lab 1 - Accessing the Lab Environment
+  - Learn how to access the lab environment
+- Lab 2 - Using the Python Interpreter
   -  Getting Started with the Python Interactive Interpreter
-- Lab 2 - Working with Strings
+- Lab 3 - Working with Strings
   - Learn how to work with strings and their built-in methods while working in the Python Interactive Interpreter

 **Accessing Lab Guide**